Top 10 Common Resume Mistakes to Avoid in 2022

 Recruiters will dismiss applications based upon seemingly arbitrary factors such as font choice, layout or because the author is seeming to be too creative.

-Having your professional profile statement, key skills list, employment history and qualifications arranged in a professional-looking format is crucial.
+Having your keyword-optimised professional profile statement, key skills list, employment history and qualifications arranged in a professional-looking format is crucial.

 Instead, take the time to analyse the selection criteria and see how it mirrors your own work history.
-Then structure your resume so that it highlights the skills you have that are the most relevant to the position on offer.
+Then structure your Resume so that it highlights the skills you have that are the most relevant to the position on offer.

-Become aware of these common resume mistakes.
-Being aware of these common resume writing mistakes, and having the knowledge and skills to correct them, will greatly increase your chances of securing that much sought after interview.
+Become aware of these common Resume mistakes.
+Being aware of these common Resume writing mistakes, and having the knowledge and skills to correct them, will greatly increase your chances of securing that much sought after interview.